 Cunningham’s 15 lead No. 23 Oklahoma St. past Kansas St.

 STILLWATER, Okla.
+(AP) — Cade Cunningham’s great moments helped Oklahoma State pull through against Kansas State.

-(AP) — Cade Cunningham scored 15 points to help No. 23 Oklahoma State defeat Kansas State 67-60 on Saturday.
+Cunningham, the freshman guard who leads the Big 12 Conference in scoring, had 15 points to help the 23rd-ranked Cowboys defeat the Wildcats 67-60 on Saturday.

 Rondel Walker scored 10 points in his first start of the season and Bryce Williams added 10 for the Cowboys (13-6, 6-6 Big 12).

-Cunningham rewarded fans who braved temperatures that hovered around 10 degrees Fahrenheit (minus-12 Celsius).
+Temperatures that hovered around 10 degrees Fahrenheit (minus-12 Celsius) made for a sparse crowd, but Cunningham rewarded those who showed up.
 From halfcourt, he hit a streaking Williams with a perfect bounce pass between two Kansas State defenders.
 Williams finished with a layup to give the Cowboys a 19-12 lead.

 Those plays sparked the Cowboys and helped them take a 35-19 lead at the break.
 Oklahoma State held Kansas State to 25% shooting in the first half.